Irish first names in 1864

 Top ten Irish first names for boys in 1864

 The top names for boys show a much more spread out numerical pattern than those for girls.
-Less than one boy in six would have been called John.
+Less than one boy in six would have been called John in the mid-19th century.
 The same is true of Patrick.